-The Government of British Columbia has also implemented a carbon tax on the purchase and use of fossil fuels (e.g., gasoline, diesel, natural gas, heating oil, propane, and coal) within the province.
-The tax is currently set at \$30 per tonne of carbon dioxide equivalent emissions.
-On September 11, 2017, the Government of British Columbia announced that, beginning April 1, 2018, the provincial carbon tax will increase by \$5 per tonne of carbon dioxide equivalent per year until it reaches the federal target carbon price of \$50 on April 1, 2021.
-The British Columbia provincial government also intends to legislate an interim greenhouse gas emission reduction target of 40% below 2007 emissions levels by 2030, and has indicated that it remains committed to achieving the legislated greenhouse gas emission reduction target of 80% below 2007 emissions levels by 2050 and taking measures to expand the carbon tax to fugitive emissions and slash-pile burning.
+Since 2008, the Government of British Columbia has implemented a carbon tax on the purchase and use of fossil fuels (e.g., gasoline, diesel, natural gas, heating oil, propane, and coal) within the province.
+On September 11, 2017, the Government of British Columbia announced that, beginning April 1, 2018, B.C.'s carbon tax rate would be set at \$35 per tonne of carbon dioxide equivalent emissions.
+The tax rate will increase each year by \$5 per tonne until it reaches \$50 per tonne in 2021.